 The Royal Stables in Stockholm: Equestrian Tradition

-The stable complex is both functional and beautiful.
-Eckert’s architecture blends historic and modern design, creating a striking environment for visitors.
-The site includes a carriage museum tracing the evolution of royal transport and a riding school where equestrian skills are honed.
+The stable complex is both functional and visually striking.
+Designed by architect Fritz Eckert in a castle-inspired style, the buildings feature towers, arched gateways, and enclosed courtyards—creating an atmosphere that feels both historic and ceremonial.
+The site also includes a carriage museum tracing the evolution of royal transport, as well as a riding school where equestrian skills are continuously refined.

 The Equestrian Experience